KerbalStuff/KerbalStuff/README.md

 choose from external access.
 It's not that gunicorn is *bad*, it's just that nginx is better.

-To get an admin user you have to register a user first and then run this (replace <username> with your username):
+To get an admin user you have to register a user first and then run this (replace &lt;username&gt; with your username):

 	source bin/activiate
 	python